mathdigilab/mathdigilab.github.io/docs/Contribute.md

 ---

 ## Payment option
-Payment can be sent through RazonPay!
+Payment can be sent through UPI!
 Please send me an email with the transaction number or a screenshot so that I can link your payment to your email ID.

 Thanks for contributing!